ytaragin/eko-wkshp/steps.md

-and in the function createVPG we can call that code after we parse the body of the incoming request (with BindJSON).
+and in the function createVPG, after the  we can call that code after we parse the body of the incoming request (with BindJSON).
 Lets also update the return to return the new taskid
 ```go
 	taskid, err := createTask()